iota-wiki/docs-template/documentation/README.md

 ### Getting Started

 The [Getting Started folder](documentation/getting_started/README.md) should be the first section in your documentation.
-It should give the user a high level overview of the project, required prior knowledge, prerequisites, and ideally a quick set up guide, or "hello world".
+It should give the user a high-level overview of the project, required prior knowledge, prerequisites, and ideally a quick setup guide, or "hello world".

 ### Key Concepts